 Intimacy (safety, stillness, low arousal, flip side of freeze) vs Play (safety, movement, high arousal, flip side of fight/flight); Window of Tolerance (☝🏼 hyper aroused 👌🏼 optimally aroused ,👇🏼 hypo aroused);

-Self-Esteem (the need to be “special” and above average; aka “survival of the fittest”; competitive; more/less, never enough) vs Self-Compassion (kindness, common humanity, mindfulness; aka “Enlightenment”; collaborative; you are enough; #WeAllBelong).
+Self-Esteem (the need to be “special” and above average, aka “Survival of the Fittest”, competition: more/less, never enough) vs Self-Compassion (kindness, common humanity, mindfulness, aka “Enlightenment”, collaboration: you are enough, #YouBelong).

-Trauma experts recommend that we use both top down (Brain Down: Gratitude, Empathy, Mindfulness, Self-Compassion, etc) and bottom up (Body Up: Yoga, Martial Arts, Ceremonial Dance, etc) pathways to heal trauma.
+Trauma experts recommend that we use both top down (i.e. Brain Down: Gratitude, Empathy, Mindfulness, Self-Compassion, etc) and bottom up (i.e. Body Up: Yoga, Martial Arts, Ceremonial Dance, etc) pathways for healing trauma.

 It is important to note, no amount of tools will remove a real life and death threat.
 Safety is primary.
 This is why Trauma Informed Care works.
 The focus is danger vs safety.
+Imagination vs reality.
+Helpful vs harmful.
 Less on individual pathology.

-This is why people who are trauma informed understand the importance of social and political change (i.e. Power Threat Meaning Framework).
-Safe environments are vital for us to move from being in a constant state of threat (fight, flight, freeze, collapse)
+This is why people who are trauma informed understand the importance of human rights and social and political change (i.e. Power Threat Meaning Framework).
+Safe environments with opportunities available for everyone to heal trauma are vital to move from being in a constant state of threat (fight, flight, freeze, collapse)

 to truly enjoy wellbeing (peace, joy, love, compassion, blissfulness, ecstasy) via intimacy and play.
 Until we have social and political change, we must make do with what we have.
 We can support one another to be safe and to be the best version of ourselves together.

 You might not be able to afford therapy.
-You might not have access to someone trauma informed trained.
+You might not have access to someone who is trauma informed trained or an elder.
 If you do have access and can afford it, then go for it.
 If you do not, do not stress.
 I will share some words here.
 Firstly, there is a golden rule with trauma healing:

-If someone is not in their window of tolerance 👌🏼 (i.e. optimal state of arousal; okay enough and safe enough), meaning that they are either in the attic ☝🏼 (i.e. hyper aroused; e.g. anger, anxiety, terror, mania) or in the basement 👇🏼 (i.e. hypo aroused; sad, depressed, flat, numb, empty), the focus is to embrace where we are with gentle efforts to return to our window 👌🏼 (i.e. optimal state of arousal; okay enough and safe enough).
-This means no processing.
+If someone is not in their 👌🏼 Window of Tolerance (optimal state of arousal: safe enough and okay enough), meaning that they are either in the ☝🏼 Attic (hyper aroused: anger, anxiety, terror, mania, etc) or in the 👇🏼 Basement (hypo aroused: sad, depressed, flat, numb, empty, etc), the focus is to embrace where we are with gentle efforts to return to our 👌🏼 Window (optimal state of arousal; safe enough and okay enough).
+This means ✋🏼 no processing.
 It is not safe enough and we are not okay enough.

-We can all learn to increase our window of tolerance, with tools for wellbeing (i.e. described above).
-Secondly, the general consensus now is, do not to embark on a fishing expedition with trauma.
+We can all learn to increase our 👌🏼 Window of Tolerance, with tools for survival and wellbeing (i.e. described above).
+Secondly, the general consensus now is, ✋🏼 do not embark on a fishing expedition with trauma.
 We will just end up flooded (i.e. re-traumatising ourselves).

 Meaning we temporarily lose touch with reality because our perception is now distorted (i.e. lost in our memories and imagination) stuck in trauma (fight, flight, freeze state).
-If you are stuck, try call Lifeline 131114, or someone you trust to re-establish clarity.
+If you are stuck, try call Lifeline 131114, or someone you trust to re-establish safety and stabilisation and to return to clarity.
 If you are in danger or an emergency ring: 000.

 The last thing I will add for this phase is, you do not really need to seek ways to process trauma.
 Your mind and brain is truly phenomenal.
-It will do this naturally with clarity once it is safe to do so.
-So again, the focus is clarity and the window of tolerance 👌🏼
+It will do this naturally with clarity so long as we have our basic needs met.
+So again, the focus is the 👌🏼Window of Tolerance.

 One example is when someone tells you something important, say ten years ago but it meant nothing to you then, because the truth was not relevant to your experience yet.
 Yet the split second it applies to your world, boom, your brain instantly retrieves it from your memory.